chaseleif/hackler/README.md

 # hackler
 > A Discord bot by ChaseLP

+### Bot responds to users saying hello and will say a joke when trigger words are used

 ### Current features:
 - !parse [mathexpr]
 > *converts math expression to infix notation, supports + - \* / %*